mad-lab-fau/gaitmap/docs/source/user_guide/datatypes.rst

 }

 Like the dataset validation function, all stride list methods also support the `raise_exception` parameter.
-If it is True, the method will raise a descriptive error instead of returning `False`.
+If it is `True`, the method will raise a descriptive error instead of returning `False`.
-Furthermore, the `is_stride_list` method can be used analogous to the `is_dataset` method in cases, were single and multi sensor stride lists are allowed as inputs.
+Furthermore, the `is_stride_list` method can be used analogous to the `is_dataset` method in cases, where single and multi sensor stride lists are allowed as inputs.

 The normal format check shown above does not check if the values in the stride list follow this order.